hotosm/learnosm/_posts/en/mobile-mapping/0900-12-31-mobile_mapping.md

 layout: doc
 permalink: /en/mobile-mapping/
 lang: en
-title: Mapping with SmartPhones
+title: Mapping with SmartPhones or a GPS
 category: mobile-mapping
 cover: yes
 nosearch: true
 ---

-Mapping with Smartphones
+Mapping with Smartphones or a GPS
 =============================

 More and more smartphones today include a radio chip that allows them to